 Ensuring that our youth make positive decisions is a worry that most parents and guardians have on a day to day basis.
 In today’s society with the use of social media, cell phones, and other technologies, the opportunities for negative peer pressure increase drastically.
 Tuft’s research has shown that 4-H’ers are nearly twice as likely to make healthier choices.

 4-H encourages youth and families to participate together and engage in leadership development, community mindfulness projects and services, and become involved citizens within your community.
 4-H offers many opportunities for youth and families to do just that!
 To learn more about 4-H, specifically how to “Get Plugged into Camden County 4-H”, there will be an informational workshop on Monday, September 25th, 2017 at the Camden County Senior Center, located at 117 NC Highway 343 North, Camden (right behind the Camden Courthouse) beginning at 6:30 p.m.
 We will discuss how youth and families can “Get Plugged Into 4-H” through 4-H Clubs, school enrichment, special interest workshops, day camps, summer programs, overnight camp, teen leadership programs, community volunteerism, and so much more!
-To register for this workshop, please go online to: http://www.go.ncsu.edu/getpluggedinto4-H.
+Please register for this workshop online.

 For more information, please contact Danelle Barco, Extension Agent, 4-H Youth Development at 252-331-7630 or by email at email@example.com.